 Feeding Choice Assays

 To understand how shifting wrack composition affects feeding preferences of rocky shore grazers, we offered grazers a choice of kelp and devilweed.
 Kelp was collected as fresh wrack from Ocean Beach (32.75380° N, -117.25284° W) and benthic devilweed was collected by snorkel from the jetty at Mission Bay in San Diego (32.76158° N, -117.24521° W).
 We transported seaweeds to San Diego State University’s Coastal and Marine Institute Laboratory (CMIL).
 Separate feeding choice assays were conducted with each of the four grazer species (Shore crabs, Hermit crabs, Turban snails, and Black abalone).
 Non-abalone animals were collected from Sunset Cliffs Natural Park and transported to CMIL.
 These grazers were held in flow-through seawater.
 Black abalone (collected and held under ESA Permit #19571-2R) were held in chilled, recirculating seawater at NOAA Southwest Fisheries Center (La Jolla, California).
 Prior to the assay, all grazers were fed Ulva spp. for three days before starving for two days.
 This pre-assay period attempted to standardize hunger level and to motivate our grazers to feed.
-All feeding assays were conducted in June 2019, with the of Black abalone (August 2019).
+All feeding assays were conducted in June 2019, with the exception of Black abalone (August 2019).

 We offered 3 turban snails (n=14), 3 hermit crabs (n=14), or a single shore crab (n=15) a choice of devilweed and kelp in plastic containers (190 x 160 x 110mm).
 Container walls included six 35mm holes lined with window screen (2mm openings) to improve water exchange.
 Black abalone were housed individually in 280 x 230 x 180mm mesh-lined (5mm), PVC-framed cages with a Plexiglas floor.
 We offered grazers an equivalent biomass of devilweed and kelp, and we anchored these with binder clips (mean ± SE: 7.48 ± 0.40 g for hermit crabs, 7.48 ± 0.33 g for shore crabs, 6.51 ± 0.32 g for turban snails, 20.66 ± 0.35 g for black abalone).
 All replicates were paired with no-grazer controls to account for changes in mass unrelated to consumption (Dolecal & Long, 2013).
 Individual replicates were stopped when ~3/4 of either seaweed was consumed or after 6 days.
 All remaining seaweed and seaweed fragments were blotted dry and weighed.
 We adjusted for autogenic growth using the equation Ti (Cf /Ci) – Tf, where Ti and Tf represent the seaweed masses of the experimental treatments and Cf and Ci represent the seaweed masses in control treatments before (i) and after (f) the assay (Dolecal & Long, 2013; Sotka & Hay, 2002).